lancachenet/lancachenet.github.io/_docs/containers/dns/index.md

 This docker container provides DNS entries for caching services to be used in conjunction with a  container.

-The DNS is generated automatically at startup of the container, the list of supported services is available here: https://github.com/uklans/cache-domains
+The DNS is generated automatically at startup of the container, the list of supported services is available [here](https://github.com/uklans/cache-domains)

 The primary use case is gaming events, such as LAN parties, which need to be able to cope with hundreds or thousands of computers receiving an unannounced patch - without spending a fortune on internet connectivity.
 Other uses include smaller networks, such as Internet Cafes and home networks, where the new games are regularly installed on multiple computers; or multiple independent operating systems on the same computer.

 ## Quick Explanation

 For a LAN cache to function on your network you need two services.

 * A depot cache service e.g [monolithic](/docs/containers/monolithic/)
 * A special DNS service e.g this container